 Kasey Buckman is the office manager at The Stress and Trauma Treatment Center.
 Kasey has a bachelor's degree in business management and has spent most of her career working in the public and serving our community in different ways.
 Kasey has lived in Saline County her entire life and enjoys working here where she grew up.
 Kasey enjoys spending time with her family and friends and is always willing to help others in any way possible.

 Aleza Berube (she/her) is the Director of Outpatient and School-Based Services.
-She grew up in Southern Illinois and has recently returned home to be closer to her family.
-Aleza has worked with school systems in Illinois and Texas for the last 15 years as a teacher, a school counselor, a Social and Emotional Learning (SEL) Curriculum Writ
+She grew up in Southern Illinois and returned home in 2021 to be closer to her family.
+Aleza has worked with school systems in Illinois and Texas for the last 15 years as a teacher, a school counselor, a Social and Emotional Learning (SEL) Curriculum Writer, a

 Aleza Berube (she/her) is the Director of Outpatient and School-Based Services.
-She grew up in Southern Illinois and has recently returned home to be closer to her family.
+She grew up in Southern Illinois and returned home in 2021 to be closer to her family.
 Aleza has worked with school systems in Illinois and Texas for the last 15 years as a teacher, a school counselor, a Social and Emotional Learning (SEL) Curriculum Writer, and an SEL Specialist.
-Aleza is thrilled to be supporting resilient youth, families, and communities in Southern Illinois.
+Aleza currently leads work on the REACH and RSSI grant for SATTC.
+She is thrilled to be supporting resilient youth, families, clinicians and communities in Southern Illinois.

-Maranda received her Bachelor’s degree in Social Work at Greenville University.
-She is currently attending Case Western Reserve University to obtain her Master’s degree in Social Work.
+Maranda received her Bachelor’s degree in Social Work at Greenville University and her Master's degree in Social Work from Case Western Reserve University.
 Maranda has a varied background offering support services to parents, early childhood children , and adolescents facing many different and adverse circumstances.
 Maranda will be providing therapeutic child care services and therapy services.

 Tia received her Bachelor’s in Psychology from Southern Illinois University of Carbondale (SIU-C) in 2016.
 She has received her MSW from SIU-C. Tia is passionate about advocacy, community outreach, and research.
 Upon receiving her MSW, Tia would like to pursue licensure as an LCSW.
 Outside of work and class, Tia can be found spending time with family.